lammps/lammps/doc/src/read_data.rst

 addition to the *xlo xhi*, *ylo yhi*, *zlo zhi* keywords.
-The three *xy,xz,yz* values can be 0.0 or positive or negative, and are called "tilt factors" because they are the amount of displacement applied to faces of an orthogonal box to transform it into a restricted triclinic parallelepiped.
+The three *xy,xz,yz* values can be 0.0 or positive or negative, and are called "tilt factors" because they are the amount of displacement applied to edges of faces of an orthogonal box to transform it into a restricted triclinic parallelepiped.

 The :doc:`Howto_triclinic <Howto_triclinic>` doc page discusses the tilt factors in detail and explains that the resulting edge vectors of